Lacertidae: Evolutionary history

 Lacertids are suspected to have originated in Europe, due to their earliest fossils being found in the region, alongside those of their sister group, the extinct Eolacertidae.
-Fossils possibly attributable to lacertids are known from the Paleocene of France and Belgium, though the oldest definitive lacertid is known from the early Eocene (Ypresian) of Mutigny, France in the Paris Basin.
+Fossils possibly attributable to lacertids are known from the Paleocene of France and Belgium.
+The oldest definitive lacertid is known from the early Eocene (Ypresian) in Mutigny, France in the Paris Basin.
 Lacertids dispersed into Asia by the early Oligocene.
 The timing of the colonisation of Africa is uncertain, ranging from the Eocene to the Miocene.

 Classification

 The classification into subfamilies and tribes below follows one presented by Arnold et al., 2007, based on their phylogenetic analysis.